univention/ucs-school-basispilot/ucsschool-basis-pilot-ansible/README.md

   [defaults]
   host_key_checking = False
   ```
+  Note that the values above (DNS domain, and LDAP base) have to correspond to the license
+  that has to be issued for the customer.

   (NOTE TO QA: maybe these variables double the function of the `all.yaml` and the other
   `.yaml` files in this directory.
 I did not check which of these variables are really
   in use, or can be omitted here.)